barryclark/jekyll-now/_posts/2018-01-07-Adversarial-Dreaming-with-TensorFlow-and-Keras.md

 ##  Adversarial Images

 Adversarial images have been getting a lot of attention lately.
-Adversarial images are images that fool state of the art image classifiers, but a human would easily classify as the proper class.
+Adversarial images are images that fool state of the art image classifiers but a human would easily classify as the proper class.
 At present, these images are only possible with access to the classifier you aim to fool, but that could always change in the future.
 Therefore, researchers are already exploring all the different ways one can exploit an image classifier.

 There have been several papers exploring these so-called attacks.
 The aptly named [One pixel attacks](https://arxiv.org/abs/1710.08864) change a single pixel to trick a classifier:
 ![One pixel attacks](../images/advdream/one_pixel.png)